Anthony Wesley

 Anthony Wesley (born 1965 or 1966) is an Australian computer programmer and amateur astronomer, known for his discoveries of the 2009 and 2010 Jupiter impact events.

 Background

 Wesley was born in Glen Innes, Australia in 1965.
 At as early as ten years old, he was given a small telescope, which sparked his interest in stargazing.
-By 2003 Wesley had become involved in planetary photography.
-Over time his work became more focused on Jupiter, leading to his discoveries of the 2009 and 2010 impact events.
+By 2003, Wesley had become involved in planetary photography.
+Over time his work became more focused onJupiter, leading to his discoveries of the 2009 and 2010 impact events.
 Prior to these discoveries, scientists did not believe impacts of this relatively small size could be observed from Earth.
 Wesleys' work also brought to light the vital role amateur astronomers play in space discovery.